jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Limited partnerships and holders of 25% partnership shares (2) If section YB 16B does not apply, a limited partnership and a person, other than a general partner in the limited partnership, are associated persons if the person has a partnership share of 25% or more in a right, obligation, or other property, status, or thing of the limited partnership.
-Holders of 25% partnership shares: general aggregation rule (3) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2 to YB 11 and YB 14, person A is treated as holding anything held by person B.
+Holders of 25% partnership shares: general aggregation rule (3) For the purposes of subsection (2), and if subsection (4) does not apply, if a person (person A) and another person (person B) are associated under any of sections YB 2 to YB 11 and YB 14, person A is treated as holding anything held by person B.
-Holders of 25% partnership shares: aggregation rule for land provisions (4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.
+Holders of 25% partnership shares: aggregation rule for land provisions (4) For the purposes of subsection (2) and the land provisions, if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.

 ### YB 13 Look-through companies and holders of interests
 Look-through companies and directors or employees holding interests